- Rhodiola Rosea has been used in traditional eastern medical practices for centuries to reduce anxiety and enhance mood.

 Rhodiola rosea has been associated with increased sensitivity, anxiety, irritability, insomnia, headache, and rarely palpitations.

 Rhodiola Rosea is approved as a dietary supplement component under provisions of the Dietary Supplement Health and Education Act of 1994.
-It is classified as generally recognized as safe (GRAS).

 - Patov, S. A., Punegov, V. V., & Kuchin, A. V. (2006).
 Synthesis of the Rhodiola rosea glycoside rosavin.
 Chemistry of natural compounds, 42(4), 397-399.